 How do I use less water in the garden?

 Severe drought is a dramatic reminder of the vulnerability of gardens that require lots of water to look their best.
 Garden technology has developed rapidly in recent times such that modern irrigation equipment makes it very easy to deliver large quantities of water at any time of the day or night.
 In such situations overwatering happens all too frequently, as inexperienced gardeners strive to make sure they have a verdant oasis in their yard.
+With water being a precious commodity, and water restrictions becoming more common through summer, it is a good idea to plan your garden to use less water.

 Planning a waterwise garden

 To plan a truly waterwise garden a good trick is to select plants that come from drought prone areas of the world.
 The dry eucalypt forests of Australia, of course, are a good example, as are the semi-arid climates of Africa and America that feature succulent plants with the ability to store copious amounts of water in their leaves to get through lean periods.
 Drought tolerant foliages can take a number of forms such as being silvery, grey, leathery, succulent or hairy so look for these features when choosing plants for your garden.
 Grouping plants with similar foliages together is a very sound design principle that will ensure a harmonious look.
+But do be aware that if you are in bushfire prone areas, it may be wise not to plant the more flammable plants like Eucalypts close to houses and instead choose other drought tolerant plants such as Eremophila, native succulents etc

 Most plants, and particularly trees and shrubs, can become acclimatised to less water to the point where artificial watering can be eliminated altogether.
 While it is very desirable to ensure that new plantings are watered in initially to help them over any transplant shock, once a plant is established you can gradually reduce artificial watering to zero over a period of a couple of months.
 Growth may be reduced by this strategy, particularly during dry periods, but if there is reasonable natural rainfall the plants will still perform admirably.
 It must be said that there are a few exceptions such as fast growing annual flowers and vegetables that must have constant water to give a reasonable result